emerone/CV/README.md

 # CV

-Example of Curriculum Vitae in html CSS only
+Example of Curriculum Vitae en html CSS only